The Myth Makers

 • William Hartnell was struck and injured by a camera during the filming of the first episode and sustained a bruise to the shoulder.

-• William Hartnell suffered a bereavement While working on the story: the death of his Aunt Bessie, who had looked after him during his troubled childhood.
+• William Hartnell suffered a bereavement while working on the story: the death of his Aunt Bessie, who had looked after him during his troubled childhood.
 Unfortunately, the tight recording schedules prevented Hartnell from taking time off to attend her funeral.

 • In the 1980s, Reeltime Pictures launched a series of home video releases featuring interviews with the cast and crew of Doctor Who.
 This long-running series of tapes (which later included the first independently-produced Doctor Who spinoffs) was entitledMyth Makers after this story